Sharks. Photos. Puns.

 Hi, I’m Simon.

-These days, I work as the Executive Director of the Marine Megafauna Foundation, which I co-founded with Dr. Andrea Marshall.
-Much of my research at MMF focuses on the global conservation of whale sharks, the world’s largest fish, as well as manta rays, sea turtles, and other species.
+These days, I work as the Executive Director of the Marine Megafauna Foundation, which I co-founded with Dr Andrea Marshall.
+Much of my work at MMF focuses on the global conservation of whale sharks, the world’s largest fish, along with manta rays, sea turtles, and other threatened species.
 I’m also an Adjunct Fellow at the University of the Sunshine Coast, where I’m working with the critically endangered grey nurse shark (sandtiger) in eastern Australia, and support the Sawfish Conservation Society as a board member.

 Thanks for stopping by!
 If you’re feeling particularly stalky, read my full bio.